Programmer-RD-AI/Modern-JavaScript-Complete-guide-from-Novice-to-Ninja/modern_js/README.md

 Symbol - Used with objects..

 # Control Flow

 - Use loops for cycling through data
 - Use conditional statement for checking conditions

+# Function

+- A function is like a box that runs the code inside it and we can call it and the box runs and we can use the same code again and again... `showScores()`